zeoses/DaClass/Practices/1/Readme.md

 * [Data](https://ankiweb.net/shared/info/923089455)

 ## How to run
-go to DaClass directory in terminal and run `pip install -r requirements.txt` so  `cd Practices/1` and run `python GSD.py` write your world and press Enter or click search button.
+go to DaClass directory in terminal and run `pip install -r requirements.txt` so  `cd Practices/1` and run `python GSD.py` write your word and press Enter or click search button.